Web Crawling Webinar for Tech Teams

 Method #2: Implement Fortified Headless Browsers

-This method is suitable if scraping an Incapsula-protected page using a headless browser because of complex automation requirements.
+This method is suitable if scraping an Incapsula-protected page using headless browser automation tools because of complex automation requirements.

 Open-source fortified headless browsers, such as Playwright Stealth, are available.
 Although they hide some detectable bot-like characteristics, they still leak some bot-like details and are unreliable, especially when dealing with sophisticated anti-bots like Incapsula.